Breckinridge Long: FDR administration, World War II, and Antisemitism

 In November 1943, when the House was considering two bills that would have established a separate government agency charged with assisting the rescue of Jewish refugees, Long gave secret testimony to the House Foreign Affairs Committee that the majority of 580,000 refugees admitted from Europe were Jewish, and that such legislation would be a rebuke of the State Department in wartime.
 Long noted in his diary that day that he erred by speaking without notes (the actual numbers were 568,000 visas authorized and only 545,000 issued), but historians have noted his testimony was misleading because he implied that all of the refugees were Jews.

 An extreme nativist, Long is largely remembered for his obstructionist role as the official responsible for granting refugee visas during World War II.
 He obstructed rescue attempts, drastically restricted immigration, and falsified figures of refugees admitted.

+Long's deceptions were detected by his colleagues as well.
+In late 1943, a small group of Treasury Department career officials, horrified by reports of the mass slaughter of Jews by the Nazis, attempted to fund the release of some 70,000 Romanian Jews from Nazi hands.
+After Long effectively blocked them, the Treasury men began to look closely for evidence that the U.S. was actively avoiding steps that would save Jewish lives.
+The culmination of this research was a report presented to president Franklin Roosevelt in early 1944 by Treasury Secretary Henry Morgenthau Jr. The memo was titled, "Personal Report to the President," but the original title of the early drafts was the much angrier, "Report to the Secretary on the Acquiescence of This Government in the Murder of the Jews."
+Long featured prominently in the accusations in the report.
+The final paragraph of the earliest version read:

-The exposure of his misdeeds led to his demotion, in 1944.
-He has become the major target of criticism of America's refugee and rescue policy.
-He justified that in his diary by referring to the laws in the United States imposing strict quotas on the number of immigrants from particular countries, and his great concern about the possibility that Germany and the Soviet Union would infiltrate spies or subversive agents into the United States amidst the large numbers of refugees.
+The exposure of Long's misdeeds led to his demotion.
+He resigned from the State Department in November 1944 and went into retirement.

+Long justified his actions in his diary by referring to the laws in the United States imposing strict quotas on the number of immigrants from particular countries, and his great concern about the possibility that Germany and the Soviet Union would infiltrate spies or subversive agents into the United States amidst the large numbers of refugees.
-Long resigned from the State Department in November 1944 and went into retirement.